wwyxu/checkbox-workflow-react-challenge/README.md

 ## Improvements

-- Adding more typescript types
+- Adding more typescript types, avoiding any
 - Moving more of the javascript styles to styles.css
 - Implement Redux
 - E2e/integration testing